leeoooooooo/domain/intl.en-US/Real-name authentication for domains /Real-name authentication examples/Real-name authentication examples for organization domain holders.md

         For other formats, use a graphics editor such as Microsoft Paint or Adobe Photoshop to convert the file to JPG or BMP format. **Do not directly change the file extension.**

     -   You must submit a complete and clear scanned copy of the certificate with no cover or smudges.
-Include the borders of the certificate and the seal affixed by the authority that manages the organization code certificate.
+Include the borders of the certificate and the seal affixed by the authority that manages the certificate.
 5. Validity of the certificate.
     -   It requires a minimum of 10 days for the verification authority to issue a new certificate.
 We recommend that you implement real-name authentication after you receive your certificate.